Our History

 The Sustainable Forestry Board

-To enhance the autonomy of the SFI Program, the SFB filed Articles of Incorporation in January 2002 to become an entity separate from AF&PA, and was awarded 501(c)(3) nonprofit status.
-This ensured that governance of the SFI Program was conducted by an independent organization.
+To enhance the autonomy of the SFI Program, the SFB filed Articles of Incorporation on January 22, 2002 to become an entity separate from AF&PA, and was awarded a 501(c)(3) nonprofit status.
+This ensured that governance of the SFI Program was largely conducted by an independent organization.
 The new Sustainable Forestry Board, Inc. also rebalanced so that one-third of the Board members consisted of conservation and environmental organization representatives, one-third represented SFI Program Participants appointed by AF&PA, and the remaining one-third was drawn from the broader forestry community such as forestry research institutes, unions and trade associations.
 Directors served staggered three-year terms and could serve no more than two consecutive full terms.
 For any action to be passed by the SFB, a minimum of 80% of the directors present, which had to include at least two representatives from each membership sector, needed to vote in support of the action.

 The SFB selected its own Executive Director.
 Carlton Owen, founder of The Environmental Edge, LLC, an environmental consultancy and former Vice President of Forest Policy at Champion International Corporation, was hired as SFB’s Interim Executive Director in Feburary of 2001.
 William H. (Bill) Banzhaf was announced as the new President and CEO of the SFB in January 2003.

-The SFB was chaired by CEOs from the forest products industry until April 28th 2005, when Lawrence Selzer, President and CEO of the Conservation Fund, was elected Chair.
+The SFB was chaired by CEOs from the forest products industry until April 28th, 2005, when Lawrence Selzer, President and CEO of the Conservation Fund, was elected Chair.
 The election of a Chair from the environmental community for the first time was a sign of continued maturation of the SFB.

 2000